 The much-anticipated ATAR results day has arrived.
 So what happened this year?
 And what to make of your results?

 That one important day in December is upon us.
 And no, I’m not talking about Christmas (what was that again?).
 ATAR results are out for Victorian year 12 students, and given the implications, it’s understandable that students can find the situation pretty stressful.
 Not only that, but it can be hard to make sense of what exactly the results mean: study scores, scaling, and all the various statistics about how students and schools performed are a lot to take in.
 So what does it all mean?
 There’s a lot of information swimming around online, so I’ll try to condense it down to a few key points and resources to help you get on top of all things ATAR release.
+If you're still unsure exactly how the ATAR works, check out this comprehensive breakdown of the ATAR.

 Overview of 2022 VCE results